Agent Platform { Artemis }

 What is a context graph?

-A context graph is a living, continuously updated data structure that captures how your organization actually makes decisions, not how the documentation says it should.
+A context graph is a structured, continuously updated record of how your organization actually makes decisions, not how the documentation says it should.

-They are not competitors.
+Both are necessary, and they work together rather than in place of each other.
 Context graphs build on top of knowledge graph infrastructure.
-But they answer categorically different questions, and for agentic AI, both are necessary.
+But they answer categorically different questions, and enterprises that have only one are leaving a significant gap in what their agents can access.

 Dimension Context Graph Knowledge Graph